ikarus-project/ikarus-examples/README.md

 ```
 `iksXXX` should be replaced by the desired executable file in the above-mentioned set of commands.

-A documentation on existing examples resides at [Link](https://ikarus-project.github.io/examples/).
+The corresponding documentation for existing examples resides at the [link](https://ikarus-project.github.io/examples/).